2014 United States Senate special election in South Carolina

 The 2014 United States Senate special election in South Carolina took place on November 4, 2014, concurrently with the regular election for the other South Carolina Senate seat.
-The special-election Senate seat was formerly held by Republican Jim DeMint, who resigned on January 1, 2013, to become president of the Heritage Foundation.
+The special-election Senate seat was formerly held by Republican Jim DeMint, who resigned on January 2, 2013, to become president of the Heritage Foundation.

-Nikki Haley, the Republican Governor of South Carolina, announced the appointment of U.S. Representative Tim Scott to fill the seat.
+Nikki Haley, the Republican governor of South Carolina, announced the appointment of U.S. Representative Tim Scott to fill the seat.
 Scott ran in the special election and won by beating Democratic candidate and Richland County councilwoman Joyce Dickerson in the November election.
+Scott became the first black senator in the state's history and the first in a former Confederate state since 1881.

-The election was noted for being the second U.S. Senate election since the passage of the Seventeenth Amendment and the first in a former Confederate state where both major party nominees were black.
+The election was noted for being the second U.S. Senate election since the passage of the Seventeenth Amendment, and the first in a former Confederate state in which both major party nominees were black.
+This was also the first of three consecutive elections to this seat in which both major party nominees were black.

 Background

-On December 6, 2012, Senator Jim DeMint announced his intention to resign effective January 1, 2013, to become the president of The Heritage Foundation, a conservative think tank.
+On December 6, 2012, Senator Jim DeMint announced his intention to resign effective January 1, 2013, to become the president of the Heritage Foundation, a conservative think tank.

-Nikki Haley, the Governor of South Carolina, appointed a replacement to fill the seat until the special election.
+Nikki Haley, the governor of South Carolina, appointed a replacement to fill the seat until the special election.
 Haley indicated that she would not appoint a "placeholder" to the seat, but would appoint someone who would stand in a 2014 special election to serve the remaining two years of DeMint's term.
 On December 17, 2012, Haley announced that she would appoint Scott to DeMint's seat following his resignation.